The need for evidence

 We all use public spaces differently!

-Data Journeys invite citizens to navigate their neighborhood walkways, understand, and rate how urban environments affects the quality of life and health.
+The Canvas includes open Data Viewers and Journeys to navigate neighborhood walkways and rate how urban environments affects the quality of life and health.

-Citizens, specialists, and authorities discuss the findings and together find possible solutions that channel responsible investments towards sustainable development goals.
+Researchers, planners, designers and city makers in general discuss the findings and together find possible solutions that channel responsible investments towards sustainable development goals.

 Our workshops are ideal for neighborhood regeneration, new urban development plans, or redeveloping institutional urban sites such as hospitals and university campuses.